 President Barack Obama declared June to be Lesbian, Gay, Bisexual, Transgender, Queer/Questioning+ (LGBTQ) Pride month.
-The initial declaration was made five years ago via proclamation.
+The initial declaration was made six years ago via proclamation.

 Pride is an affirmation of ones self and the community as a whole.
 The modern "pride" movement began after the Stonewall riots in 1969.